TheRaytracers/freecad-povray-render/CONTRIBUTING.md

 **Without your reports, ideas, etc. the macro won't get better or only very slow.
 So report all, that comes to your mind.**

+Before you create a new issue, please read the [Issue Guidelines](https://gitlab.com/usbhub/exporttopovray/issues/26).

 # Contribute to the Code
 ## Skeletal structure of the macro
 The macro works in this order: